“Protecting the old ways, for me and for you”

-A feature of French gastronomy which gives hope to retain its distinctiveness and honour is the restoration of local breeds, and dishes based on them.
-One sees it occasionally in other countries; the Rare Breeds Survival Trust is an example in the U.K. But in France, the level of committment is nonpareil.
+A feature of French gastronomy which gives hope to retain its distinctiveness and honour is the restoration of local breeds and dishes based on them.
+One sees this occasionally in other countries as well.
+The Rare Breeds Survival Trust is an example in the U.K. But in France, the level of committment is nonpareil.

-Examining Ninette Lyon’s charcuterie (cooked meat and sausage) selection for Paris-Isle de France in her 1985 Le Tour De France (Gourmand) Des Spécialités Régionales (Marabout), I decided to check on the fate pâté de Houdan.
-We have seen how at least two brie cheeses she mentioned, Melun and Coulommiers, still exist and are sold in Paris today, but what was or is Houdan and its pâté ?
+Examining Ninette Lyon’s charcuterie (cooked meat and sausage) selection for Paris-Isle de France in her 1985 Le Tour De France (Gourmand) Des Spécialités Régionales (Marabout), I decided to check on the fate of pâté de Houdan.
+We have seen how at least two brie cheeses she mentions, Melun and Coulommiers, still exist and are sold in Paris today, but what was or is Houdan and its pâté ?

-There is a surprisingly rich history behind Ms. Lyon’s brief listing.
+There is a surprisingly rich history behind Ms. Lyon’s lapidary mention.
 Houdan is a locality west of Versailles in the Yvelines district of Isle de France, an hour’s drive from Paris.
-It was noted for its poultry market in the 1800s and until WW I. The village gave its name to a breed of chicken with many distinctive features, including its five toes versus four for most breeds, and its striking butterfly comb.
+It was noted for poultry in the 1800s and until WW I. The village gave its name to a breed of chicken that had many distinctive features, including five toes versus four for most breeds, and a striking butterfly comb.

-You can read in Wikipedia here details of the Houdan chicken.
+Wikipedia, here, offers details of the Houdan chicken.
 The lineage is old and not fully understood, but the Dorking, an English variety also festooned with the rare five toes, is thought to be in the bloodline.
 In this regard, one might reflect that England ruled Houdan between the end of the Hundred Years War and 1475…